jaanga/terrain-viewer/hello-world/readme.md

 ## Features

-- Loads 15 second data (acurate to 500 meters) quickly
+- Loads 15 second data quickly (acurate to about 500 meters)
 - Shows data for any location for zoom levels 0 to 8;
 - Supports permalink hash tags for zoom, position and vertical scale
 - Very simple JavaScript code